-About a 100 million people suffer from chronic pain.
 Medications such as nonsteroidal anti-inflammatory drugs and opioids are the most widely used treatment option for pain.
-But new federal rules are making it harder for chronic pain patients to get narcotic painkillers.
-And the FDA has strengthened their warning about the health risks of taking NSAID’s.
+But new federal guidelines are making it harder for chronic pain patients to get narcotic painkillers.
+And the FDA has strengthened its warning about the health risks of taking NSAID’s.
 Both of which makes it important to learn to manage chronic pain without medications.

 Living with chronic pain conditions like fibromyalgia can be challenging.
 It can become increasingly difficult to fight the pain.
 The things that give your life joy and meaning no longer seem possible.
 You may even start to lose hope.
 But, chronic pain doesn’t have to ruin or take over your life.